-2. Subsection (a) authorizes the use of electronic limiting devices in a contract to enforce term and performance limitations.
+3. Subsection (a) authorizes the use of electronic limiting devices in a contract to enforce term and performance limitations.
 In software, for example, these might entail a calendar or a counter, either of which can be used to monitor time or use.
 It would also cover devices that monitor for the existence of multiple users.
-In order for such devices to be used, the licensee must be informed of and at least have an opportunity to object to the inclusion of the device.
-In mass market licenses, that opportunity must be given through conspicuous contract language.

-3. The section focuses on active limiting devices, rather than on methods used to detect if a given copy comes from a specific original.
-To be a direct limiting device, the electronic method used must has the capability in itself of preventing uses of the information.
+The section focuses on active limiting devices, rather than on methods used to detect if a given copy comes from a specific original.
 In a recent case, a software vendor had included in its software code that caused the software to send an e-mail message to the vendor in the event that improper copying was occurring.
 That device would be a passive device under this section and does not require notice.
 Requiring notice in such cases would in effect defeat the impact of the antipiracy measure if the licensee chose to alter the code.
-Under subsection (e), however, the information sent to the licensor can only relate to the impending violation, unless the licensee agreed to the contrary.